There is suddenly a loud boom.

-It’s just another day at the world-class Security and Emergency Response Training Center, known as SERTC.
-Located at the Transportation Technology Center, Inc., or TTCI, in Pueblo, Colorado, SERTC is where the freight rail industry’s safety experts train emergency responders in how to safely respond to a rail incident.
+It’s just another day at the world-class Security and Emergency Response Training Center (SERTC).
+Located at the Transportation Technology Center, Inc. (TTCI), in Pueblo, Colorado, SERTC is where the freight rail industry’s safety experts train emergency responders in how to safely respond to a rail incident.
 Today at the facility, a 19-car train with tank cars designed to carry flammable liquid is set up as a mock derailment — complete with actual fire.
-First responders attending the center’s crude-oil-by-rail, or CBR, safety training program are learning how to respond to a CBR event.
+First responders attending the center’s crude-oil-by-rail (CBR) safety training program are learning how to respond to a CBR event.

 Although a CBR event is extremely rare (statistically, there is a 0.
 01% likelihood of a rail incident involving crude oil), railroads make every effort to educate and train emergency responders so they are prepared.
 As the volume of crude oil shipments has increased over the past few years, railroads have worked with the Federal Railroad Administration, the U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA) and SERTC to develop customized training.

 Like railroads, SERTC is committed to supporting first responders.
 The center has over 30 years of experience providing training that covers everything from hazardous materials to CBR to toxic inhalation hazards.
-Since the CBR program launched in 2014, SERTC’s training team has mentored more than 3,300 first responders from across the country, both in the classroom and in the field.
-In 2015 alone, 1,795 first responders took the three-day class at Pueblo and experienced derailed cars first hand.
-More than 820 students registered for the free online training course in 2015, which provides CBR basics for those who can’t travel to SERTC.
+Since its inception in 1985, SERTC has trained more than 70,000 students worldwide.

 Over the course of three days, each emergency responder receives personalized instruction to meet their specific needs.
 Attendees learn about railroad tank cars, the different types of crude oil and how to safely respond to a CBR emergency based on the capabilities of their community.